FBI issues arrest warrant for Brian Laundrie

-Federal authorities have issued an arrest warrant for the missing fiance in the disappearance of Gabby Petito.
+Federal authorities have issued an arrest warrant for Brian Laundrie, the missing fiance in the disappearance of Gabby Petito.

 The U.S. District Court in Wyoming issued the warrant “pursuant to a Federal Grand Jury indictment,” the FBI’s Denver office posted on Twitter.